Quick Page Links

 - Yeast Diaper rash.

-- Creamy white patches inside the mouth along the inside of the gums, inside the cheeks, roof of mouth, throat and/or on the tongue.
+- Creamy white patches inside the mouth, inside the gums, inside the cheeks, the roof of the mouth, throat, and on the tongue.

 - Infant thrush also causes gas in babies.